proba-ai/proba-sdk-android/README.md

 Kotlin:
 ```
-AppboosterDebugActivity.launch(context: Context)
+sdk.launchDebugMode(context: Context) // you can use either application or activity context
 ```

 Java:
 ```
-AppboosterDebugActivity.launch(Context context); // you can use either application or activity context
+sdk.launchDebugMode(Context context); // you can use either application or activity context
 ```

 By default debug activity will be shown by performing shake motion on your device.